spstefan/spstefan/README.md

 # Hi there 👋
-I'm a student in informatics and business.
+I'm a master's student of informatics and business.
 Currently working on a personal project - a full stack industrial data platform.

 *Are you a **recruiter***?
 Check out my pinned projects, or contact me at `stefanspa@icloud.com` for a chat.